 The “Enhancing Sight, Enhancing Lives” public forum was held on October 1 at Chiang Kai-shek Memorial Hall.
 Dr. Da-Wen Lu, Dr. Huey-Chuan Cheng, Dr. Hung-Chi Chen, Dr. Nai-Wen Fan and Dr. Yi-Ting Hsieh were present to discuss glaucoma, dry eye syndrome, cataract, presbyopia and retina conditions.
 More than 300 people attended the public forum and raised questions about the treatment and prevention of eye conditions.

-For the first time in Chinese Taipei, CTOS and Alcon Taiwan organized an eye disease virtual reality (VR) experience, which was launched on October 13 at various branches of Taipei City Hospital.
+For the first time in Chinese Taipei, CTOS and Alcon Chinese Taipei organized an eye disease virtual reality (VR) experience, which was launched on October 13 at various branches of Taipei City Hospital.
 Nearly 800 people took part in the VR experience, in which simulations of eye diseases allowed viewers to “see” the visual defects.
 Many participants stated that in the past, they could only imagine eye diseases from written text or doctors’ explanations.
 However, after the VR experience, they understood the distortion caused by macular degeneration and the narrow vision in glaucoma, along with other effects of presbyopia, cataract, etc.

-The series of events organized by CTOS and Alcon Taiwan during Asia-Pacific Eye Care Week also featured three press conferences, each with different topics.
+The series of events organized by CTOS and Alcon Chinese Taipei during Asia-Pacific Eye Care Week also featured three press conferences, each with different topics.
 The organizers partnered with media to help educate the people of Chinese Taipei on correct eye care in the modern era.
 Together, these activities comprise the largest eye care advocacy efforts in 2016 and allow eye care networks in Chinese Taipei to align with World Sight Day, the global ophthalmology event.

 The joint public education committee of the College of Ophthalmologists of Hong Kong (COHK) and the Hong Kong Ophthalmological Society (HKOS) chose the theme of diabetic macular edema for their 2016 public education campaign, which included events during the 6th Asia-Pacific Eye Care Week.